CyberSec First Responder (CFR) Certification Training

 Lesson 7: Collecting Cybersecurity Intelligence Information

-- Topic A: Deploy a Security Intelligence Collection and Analysis Platform
+- Deploy a Security Intelligence Collection and Analysis Platform

 Lesson 8: Analyzing Cybersecurity Intelligence Information